thirdweb-dev/dynamic-contracts/README.md

 ## Core concepts

-- A `Router` contract can route function calls to any number of destination contracts, we call these destination contracts `Extensions`.
+- A `Router` contract can route function calls to any number of destination contracts
+- We call these destination contracts `Extensions`.
 - `Extensions` can be added/updated/removed at any time, according to a predefined set of rules.

 ## Getting started